corgian-standard/corgian-standard.github.io/data/software-engineering/git.md

 why couldn't you resolve those challenges and achieve this goal.
 Because more than likely, you are doing waterfall, which is in conflict with this goal.

+## Stop using Git CLI, use Git GUI (Learning Curve)

+This upsets a lot of people.
+Use Git CLI has a steeper learning curve than Git GUI.
+A lot of times, they don't understands the basics because they are too busy to figure out how the commands works.
+Using GUI, the process is simple, reliable, and low stress.
+Sure, you can use Git CLI later and there will be time to use it, but the chance is pretty low.
+Even for commandline environment like SSH, Visual Studio Code's built-in Git GUI works perfectly.

+## Stop using Git CLI, use Git GUI (STASH)

+This upsets a lot of people.
+Using Git CLI is not necessary and often too cumbersome.
+For a simple example, people using Git CLI is highly unlikely to use Git `STAGE`.
+Yes, Git `STAGE`.
+If you haven't heard of it, you likely already fall pray to Git CLI.
+Git `STAGE` is one of the most important feature that anyone should use every time they make a git commit.
+For example, if you are testing 30 lines of code changes and discovered a typo or a poorly phrased comment on the same file, you can `STAGE` that single line of fix instead of adding other 30 lines of code in the git commit.
+The same thing can be achieved using Git CLI, but it is so cumbersome, most people ignored it.
+Too many times I have seen too many Jr developers committing `accidental changes` because they didn't use `STAGE`.

+## Stop using advanced Git commands such as Rebase

+This upsets a lot of people.
+Rebase is bad, just don't do it.
+A lot of self-proclaimed git expert will tell you Rebase is fine, it is not.
+It is also not the same as PR Squash Merge despite what they tell you.
+Rebase tempers your own timeline, it destroy it and build a new one.
+PR Squash Merge did not temper your own timeline, it is still the same.
+Upon merging, it simply adds a single commit to describe what's new on the main branch.
+Why this matters?
+Because if you made a mistake on Rebase, you can completely destroy your timeline.
+Yes, sure, there are ways to recover your mistakes, but why set yourself up for mistakes anyway?
+PR Squash Merge is completely reliable and zero risk and it make a clean single commit on the main branch.
+You are not going to have multiple commits addressing the PR comments on the main branch, which makes main branch a lot cleaner to inspect.

+The following Git actions are more than enough to get the job done using simple Git GUI.
+1. Fetch
+1. Pull
+1. Branch
+1. Stash (not as important)
+1. Stage (important)
+1. Commit
+1. Push
+1. Merge latest main branch into current branch
+1. Create PR

 ### Argument 1: Jokes on You, I don't use PR

 Not much to response here.
 You must have a PR.
 Doesn't matter what you are doing,